iltuoconsulenteit/DocCropper/README.md

 - `http://localhost:8000/admin/` – Django admin
 - `http://localhost:8000/api` – FastAPI endpoints

+### Support and Bug Reports

+Problems or suggestions?
+Open an issue on [GitHub](https://github.com/iltuoconsulenteit/DocCropper/issues) or write to [doccropper@iltuoconsulenteit.it](mailto:doccropper@iltuoconsulenteit.it).

 ### Simple License Webapp

 A lightweight FastAPI application is available for quick license management.